This magical 10-day Morocco itinerary will fill your days with epic adventures, mouthwatering food, and magical experiences.

 The eighth day of our 10-day Morocco itinerary involved a four-and-a-half-hour drive from the mountain town of Skoura to the bustling metropolis of Marrakech.
 Along the way, we would hit some unforgettable points of interest in Morocco.

 Hollywood of Morocco

-We made a visit to Atlas Studios where we were able to walk through the sets of a number of famous films, both modern and classic.
+We made a visit to Atlas Studios, where we were able to walk through the sets of several famous films, both modern and classic.
 The studio was packed with props and sets that made us second guess what we had seen in some of our favorite movies.

 The narrow alleys of Ait Benhaddou are packed with small shops hocking wares and artwork.
 However, there are a few things to pay special attention to.
 One of these is traditional Ait Benhaddou paintings that are created using a combination of watercolor paints and flame.
 The result is a stunning contrast of shades that was absolutely beautiful.

 At the top of the village is the grainery.
 This fortified structure was the first building built at Ait Benhaddou a thousand years ago and acted as food storage.
 Thanks to this building, the city was able to repel attacks from outsiders and retain its freedom.

 If you follow the salty waters of the river that streams passed Ait Benhaddou into the mountains, you’ll inevitably come to a series of tiny homes and structures deep into the mountains.
 This was the next surprise from Daoud for our visit.
 And it was pretty awesome.

 As we began our drive up through the mountains towards Marrakech, Daoud pulled off the highway and followed some gnarly trails till we reached a small valley where a lone van sat.
 Here we met Mohammed, a member of one of the local families that have, for generations, mined salt from inside the hillside.